trackie-nz/trackie/README.md

 ## Why this repository exists

 This is the *actual code* that runs trackie.nz, published in the open so anyone can verify exactly what happens to their financial data.
-No analytics, no tracking, no hidden changes - Trackie is standard Actual Budget plus one small, auditable New Zealand layer to allow multi-user and Akahu sync.
+No analytics, no tracking, no hidden changes - Trackie is standard Actual Budget plus a small, auditable New Zealand layer to allow multi-user and Akahu sync.

 ## Acknowledgements